fisodd/www-fisodd-com/content/post/right-place.rst

 Even as the market delivered this vision with new laptops only a third of the weight and yet still more than twice the battery life,
-I was already embarked on a new assignment: evaluating when, where, and how smartphones would threaten PCs.
+I had already embarked on a new assignment: evaluating when, where, and how smartphones would threaten PCs.
-Starting alone, creating a new lab out of a basement storeroom, we built a team that will soon include a dozen people directly measuring all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most reactive reports to be presented to the executive team.
+Starting alone, creating a new lab out of a basement storeroom, we built a team that would soon include a dozen people directly measuring all sorts of phone and tablet devices, working with dozens of partners across the country to generate some of the most reactive reports to be presented to the executive team.
 Our conclusions were controversial